 However, if your child is not currently on roll at an all-through school and you would like to apply for the secondary phase, you must make an application by the published deadline.

-How to apply for a school
+Applying for a school

 If you are applying online, please choose the ‘No UID’ (Unique Identification Number) option on the online form, because we do not use these.

-If you chose to make a paper application, you will not receive email notification of your school place application on National Offer Day.
+If you make a paper application, you will not receive email notification of your school place application on National Offer Day.
 Instead, a letter will be posted 2nd class to your home address on this date.
 Outcomes will not be given out over the phone.

 Make sure you have completed any necessary SIF(s) that are required.
 Please make sure you have fully completed your application form and if you have applied online make sure that it has been submitted properly and you have received a confirmation email.
 You must re-submit your online form if you view or make any changes at a later date.